 - Notable for being the fastest citizenship by investment program in the Carribean, the process typically takes three to six months.

-- Fast processing: from 1 month (Vanuatu) to 15 months (St. Lucia)
+- Fast processing: from 3 months (St Kitts) to 15 months (St. Lucia)

 - Investment options: donation, real estate, government bonds, business

-- Lifetime citizenship, transferable to future generations
+- Successful applicants get lifetime citizenship, transferable to future generations

 - Remote application process possible